Grant Regional Community Clinic Lancaster

 The clinic is open Monday through Wednesday, 7 a.m. to 7 p.m., and Thursdays/Fridays, 7 a.m. to 5 p.m.
 To reach the clinic by phone or to schedule appointments, please call 608.723.2131.

-Closed on Thanksgiving Day, Christmas Day and New Year's Day.
+Closed on Labor day, Memorial Day and 4th of July, Thanksgiving Day, Christmas Day and New Year's Day.
 Closing at noon on Christmas Eve and New Year's Eve.

 Questions regarding insurance can be directed to the hospital's business office by calling 608.723.3202.
 Patients can also call the phone number located on their insurance card if they have any questions regarding insurance coverage prior to visiting the clinic.